ericksar/hello-world/README.md

 hi humans!

-I'm new here an i want to learn more
+I'm new here and i want learn more